Home row keys

 How many letters and keys are on the home row keys?

-How many letters on home row keys
+How many letters are on the home row keys

 How many total keys are on the keyboard home row keys